Legacy Modernisation

 What Modernisation Looks Like

 I don't rip everything out and start again.
 That's expensive, risky, and disruptive.
-Instead, I take a phased approach:
+Instead, I take a phased approach that keeps your business running throughout:

 1. Audit — Understand what you have, what works, and what doesn't.
-Map your data and workflows.
+Map your data, workflows, and the workarounds your team has built over the years.
+Often the workarounds reveal the most important requirements.

 5. Transition — Run old and new in parallel until you're confident.
-Training and support throughout.
+Comprehensive training, user guides, and ongoing support throughout.

 Common Migrations